TheLoggicalOne/BA_for_Solico/docs/weeks/week03.md

     is thinking about ordering 1450 T-shirts, but he wants to build a spreadsheet model that will
     let him experiment with the uncertain demand and his order quantity.
 How should he proceed?

-- we will consider three different version of this problem, in each of following versions explain:
+- we will consider five different version of this problem, in each of following versions explain:
     - what are inputs?
     - what are decision variables?
     - what is our exact objective?
 - You will need to use Excel, or Google Sheet, or LibreOffice or Python or...

-#### Deterministic Version
+#### Version 1: Deterministic demand
 - In first version, we are sure about future demand! we know for a fact that future demand
-will be 15000
+will be 1500
 - using a excel file that relates all variables together(this is spreadsheet model or mathematical
-model!) change value of different inputs and decision variable and see how objective changess
+model!) change value of different inputs and decision variable and see how objective changes
 - find optimal choice for decision variable(the value for order that maximizes objective)
 - How does changing fixed cost affect our choice?
     - How about sell price?